CRLab/pc_object_completion_cnn/README.md

   organization={IEEE}
 }
 ```
+## Dependencies
 This has been tested on ubuntu 14.04 and ROS Indigo and ubuntu 16.04 and ROS Kinetic.
 You will need to first setup Keras with a tensorflow backend.
-See their documentation to do this. https://github.com/fchollet/keras/
+Setup instructions can be found here: https://github.com/fchollet/keras/

 This repos is best run as part of: https://github.com/CURG/pc_pipeline_launch which should be setup first.
 Once the pc_pipeline is setup, this node offers a drop in replacement for pc_object_completion_partial.

-## Other Dependencies
+## Other Smaller Dependencies
 ```
 git clone git@github.com:CURG/binvox-rw-py.git
 git clone git@github.com:ShapeCompletion3D/python-pcl.git
 git clone git@github.com:CURG/Curvox.git
 git clone git@github.com:CURG/Mesh_Reconstruction.git
 ```

-<b>keras</b> (tensorflow backend): Deep learning library used to train the CNN, you need this to run a trained model as well.

 <b>binvox_rw</b>: python utility library to read and write voxel grids to run length encoded binvox files